Pycord-Development/pycord/.github/CONTRIBUTING.md

 Not following this guideline could lead to your pull being squashed for a cleaner commit history

-Some style guides we would recommed using in your pulls:
+Some style guides we would recommend using in your pulls:

 The [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) style is a very widely used style and a good style to start with.